 Cost per person: $100

 Description: Ecosystem degradation undermines the well-being of 3.2 billion people and costs about 10% of global gross domestic product.
 Restoring ecosystems is fundamental to reversing these losses and achieving global sustainability goals.
 Peatlands contain a disproportionate amount of the Earth’s soil carbon, but this carbon is easily degraded.
 Degraded peatlands contribute >4% of all anthropogenic GHG emissions (1941.2 Mt CO2e yr-1 annually), plus an additional 500 to 1,000 Mt CO2e yr-1 due to peat fires.
 Peatlands are also critical habitats for water quality and quantity, biodiversity, and many other important functions and values.
 However, restoring peatlands can be challenging and failures can be common if not conducted correctly.
-In this training course we will cover techniques for restoring northern and mountain peatlands from a variety of common disturbances.
-We will present methods for restoring peatlands from peat harvesting, mining, ditches, roads, gullies, grazing, burial and how to reintroduce a variety of vegetation types.
-We will also cover an introduction to peatlands, pre-restoration monitoring including site characterization, developing a restoration plan, and post restoration monitoring.
-We will also encourage participants to bring any examples of their sites, and we can discuss restoration issues and solutions.

 Field Botany Training